coles-search/ganesh-202210/Report.md

 Spring Boot
 Spring Webflux
 Webclient consumer
+Maven
+IntelliJ IDEA

-I used Spring Webflux for a Reactive Restful Web Service to solve this problem and expose one Rest End point "/music" with query parameter "artistname".
+I used Spring Initializer to create a Spring Webflux project for a Reactive Restful Web Service to solve this problem and expose one Rest End point "/music" with query parameter "artistname".

 MusicController handles the get mapping and calls the MusicService to return either collection of artists or